Humphrey's Peak Arizona

 Once you break out of the pines, you come to the saddle, which is a great place to take a break, eat a snack, and enjoy your first view of the inner basin on the other side.
 Don’t be tempted to claim victory yet because you still have to walk the ridgeline, and at that elevation, you’re not going to win any speed records.

 After the saddle, there are some large boulders that might require you to use your hands to get over.
-If you are tall, this area won’t be a problem for you.
 If you’re a little dizzy from altitude, well. . . take your time.

 The Ridgeline